 I’ll never forget my first singer/songwriter experience when I was 17.
 I watched my neighbor play guitar and sing on his porch.
 That moment changed my life and set me on the road I’m on today.
 Music and poetry can be transcendent when there is truth and love behind it.

 At 18, I formed a transitory first band, The Screaming Poets.
-Shortly after, while attending Columbia College Chicago for creative writing, organized another project called Satori.
+Shortly after, while attending Columbia College Chicago for creative writing, I organized another project called Satori.
 This group featured an accoutrement of musicians and styles over the course of its existence.
 From indie-folk to punkish hard-rock to downtempo electronica, it was its own versatile caravan.

 The introduction to electronic music was a seed planted many years ago working with a friend producer and DJ.
 Over the years that seed developed into a unique cohesion of computer production with organic guitar songwriting.
 The electronica artist Loryn was born from this elemental form of designing music.
 Jointly, signed as Loryn with GoDIY Records, I began offering a licensing/production service for other artists, pitching my original remixes of their songs to opportunities in television.

 Under Loryn, in 2011, I began releasing monthly newsletters to my fans and subscribers.
 In addition to artist updates, my passion for writing naturally crept in and became part of the newsletters.
-I have recently compiled these newsletters, as well as other works, into an anthology of poetry, prose, and flash fiction in publication for 2015.
+I have recently compiled these newsletters, as well as other works, into an anthology of poetry, prose, and flash fiction published in 2015.

-Music.
-Writing.
-Production.
-Teaching.
-Whatever reason you’re here today, I’d love to learn more and possibly join you on your journey.
+Music… Writing… Teaching… Production… Whatever reason you’re here today, I’d love to learn more and possibly join you on your journey.